eu-cdse/documentation/APIs/STAC.md

 :::

-By default, the catalogue will automatically limit the number of shown items to 20.
-It can be changed by filtering with the limit option, which is described below [Link](https://documentation.dataspace.copernicus.eu/APIs/STAC.html#limit-option).
+By default, the catalogue will limit the number of shown items to 20.
+It can be changed by filtering with the limit option as described below [Link](https://documentation.dataspace.copernicus.eu/APIs/STAC.html#limit-option).

-#### Search for specific item
+#### Search for a specific item

 To list a specific item in a collection: